ETFS Ultra Long Nasdaq 100 Hedge Fund

 Investors in LNAS will not experience losses beyond the sum they have invested.

 Geared or leveraged funds such as LNAS are commonly used by highly experienced investors and traders to gain short-term market exposure.
-Because of their ability to amplify returns, they require less capital to be committed upfront than traditional investments, which makes them attractive to different types of users.
+Due to their ability to amplify returns, they require less capital to be committed upfront than traditional investments, which makes them attractive to different types of users.

 A trading product like LNAS may often be used to express a high conviction view around future performance or outcomes of upcoming events, such as economic data releases or